GROUP INTERVIEW: Jamie Nicolas (J), Alvin Nonan (A) and Ralph Rabang (R) – foreign students from The Philippines.

 J: In the Philippines, I’ve graduated in hotel and restaurant management.
 Now I’m taking up international tourism development since it is in line with my previous degree.
 I can still use my experiences in hotel management and apply it once I got a job or use it for career development.

-Are you learning Finnish?
+Are you learning the Finnish language?

 R: Yes, especially at work because my colleagues speak Finnish, but I don’t go to school to study it.

-Last thoughts about living in Finland?
+Last thoughts about studying in Finland?